 However, if you cannot reach a vet or the pet’s symptoms appear minor, some home remedies can help.
 Just make sure you choose an appropriate solution.
-Read on and you’ll learn what to do when your dog is feeling under the weather.
+Read on to learn the best care you can give, and you’ll learn what to do when your dog is feeling under the weather.

 1. Treating diarrhoea in dogs